-- The range of dwellings required in the Ryde LGA, based on DPIE and Id.forecast projections, from the years 2016 to 2036 is between 20,000 and 22,000 additional dwellings. - There are currently 12,786 dwellings in the approval pipeline and with a likely delivery rate of 70%, Council will deliver approximately 9,000 dwellings up to 2021 which exceeds the GSC target of 7,600. - There is a theoretical capacity within the current planning controls in Ryde to achieve approximately 21,000 dwellings in the period 2016 to 2036. - The introduction of Part 3B of the Codes SEPP would theoretically increase the existing theoretical maximum dwelling capacity of the R2 Zone from the current 5,900 dwellings to between 13,778 to 19,097 dwellings.
+- The range of dwellings required in the Ryde LGA, based on DPIE and Id.forecast projections, from the years 2016 to 2036 is between 20,000 and 22,000 additional dwellings. - There are currently 12,786 dwellings in the approval pipeline and with a likely delivery rate of 70%, Council will deliver approximately 9,000 dwellings up to 2021 which exceeds the GSC target of 7,600. - There is a theoretical capacity within the current planning controls in Ryde to achieve approximately 21,000 dwellings in the period 2016 to 2036. - The introduction of Part 3B of the Codes SEPP would theoretically increase the existing theoretical maximum dwelling capacity of the R2 Zone from the current 5,252 dwellings to 13,875 additional dwellings.